-*Please note that while Gerben Law Firm is not located in Arizona, it can assist businesses from Arizona in registering a federal trademark because it is a federal matter.
+Please note that while Gerben IP is not located in Arizona, it can assist businesses from Arizona in registering a federal trademark because it is a federal matter.

-Gerben Intellectual Property was founded by trademark attorney Josh Gerben in 2008.
+Gerben IP was founded by trademark attorney Josh Gerben in 2008.
 Since that time, Gerben and his team of experienced trademark attorneys have registered trademarks for thousands of clients, including individuals and businesses of all sizes.
-We work with clients across the United States, including the Phoenix area, so whether you want to open a boutique in Arcadia or expand your insurance company in Chandler, Gerben Intellectual Property is ready to assist you.
+We work with clients across the United States, including the Phoenix area, so whether you want to open a boutique in Arcadia or expand your insurance company in Chandler, Gerben IP is ready to assist you.